buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricModelResource/Entities/IfcAdvancedBrep.md

 # IfcAdvancedBrep

 An advanced B-rep is a boundary representation model in which all faces, edges and vertices are explicitly represented.
 It is a solid with explicit topology and elementary or free-form geometry.
 The faces of the B-rep are of type _IfcAdvancedFace_.
-An advanced B-rep has to meet the same topological constraints as the manifold solid B-rep.
+An advanced B-rep has to meet the same topological constraints as the manifold solid B-rep.<!-- end of definition -->

 > NOTE The advanced B-rep has been introduced in order to support the increasing number of applications that can define and exchange B-rep models based on NURBS or other b-spline surfaces.

 ![advanced brep b-spline surface](../../../../figures/ifcadvancedbrep_01.png)

-Figure 1 &mdash; Advanced Brep, b-spline surface
+Figure 1 — Advanced Brep, b-spline surface

 Figure 1 illustrates use of <em>IfcAdvancedBrep</em> for boundary representation models with b-spline surfaces.
 The diagram shows the topological and geometric representation items that are used for advanced B-reps, based on <em>IfcAdvancedFace</em>.

 ![advanced brep elementary surface](../../../../figures/ifcadvancedbrep_02.png)

-Figure 2 &mdash; Advanced Brep, elementary surface
+Figure 2 — Advanced Brep, elementary surface

 Figure 2 illustrates use of <em>IfcAdvancedBrep</em> for boundary representation models with elementary surfaces.
 The diagram shows the topological and geometric representation items that are used for advanced B-reps, based on <em>IfcAdvancedFace</em>.
 It shows the use of <em>IfcIntersectionCurve</em> to provide the geometric representation of the edge curve both as 3D curve and as u,v pcurve in the parametric space of the adjacent surfaces.

 > NOTE Entity adapted from **advanced_brep_shape_representation** defined in ISO 10303-514.

 > HISTORY New entity in IFC4

 **Informal Propositions**